1 4 Ounce In Grams

 Q1: Is the conversion factor 28.3495 g/oz exact?

 A1: No, it's an approximation.
-The exact conversion factor may vary slightly depending on the specific definitions and measurement standards used.
-However, 28.3495 is accurate enough for most practical applications.
+Here's the thing — the exact conversion factor may vary slightly depending on the specific definitions and measurement standards used.
+That said, 28.3495 is accurate enough for most practical applications.

 Q2: Can I use online converters for this calculation?

 A2: Yes, many online converters provide quick and accurate conversions between ounces and grams.
-However, understanding the underlying principles is crucial for critical applications.
+Still, understanding the underlying principles is crucial for critical applications.

 Q3: What's the difference between an ounce and a fluid ounce?